alexanderwe/the-traveler/README.md

 });
 ```

-If you want to use this package inside a es5 you can import it like so:
+If you want to use this package inside a ES5 project you can import it like so:

 ```
 var Traveler = require('the-traveler').default;